 Open and closing dates

-Applications are now open and will close 11:59pm Sunday 4 March 2018.
+Applications are now closed and will reopen during semester 1 O-week 2019.
 Applicants can expect to receive an emailed outcome in April.

 Criteria and eligibility